opensearch-project/documentation-website/_opensearch/rest-api/ingest-apis/simulate-ingest.md

 # Simulate a pipeline

-Simulates an ingest pipeline with any example documents set you specify.
+Simulates an ingest pipeline with any example documents you specify.

 ## Example